devflowinc/ruby-sdk/docs/HealthApi.md

 Health Check

-Health Check  Confirmation that the service is healthy and can make embedding vectors
+Confirmation that the service is healthy and can make embedding vectors

 ### Examples